Dassault Rafale: Other bids

 In 2002, the Republic of Korea Air Force chose the F-15K Slam Eagle over the Dassault Rafale, Eurofighter Typhoon and Sukhoi Su-35 for its 40 aircraft F-X Phase 1 fighter competition.

 In January 2007, the French newspaper Journal du Dimanche reported that Libya sought 13 to 18 Rafales "in a deal worth as much as US$3.24 billion".
 In December 2007, Saif al-Islam Gaddafi declared Libya's interest in the Rafale, but no order was placed.
 French Rafales later attacked targets in Libya as part of the international military intervention during the 2011 Libyan civil war.

 In late 2007, La Tribune reported that a prospective US$2.85 billion sale to Morocco had fallen through, the government selecting the F-16C/D instead.
-While French Defense Minister Hervé Morin labelled it as overly sophisticated and too costly, defense analysists have said that miscalculations of the DGA's offer price and hesitations over financing were detrimental to the negotiations.
+While French Defense Minister Hervé Morin labelled it as overly sophisticated and too costly, defense analysts have said that miscalculations of the DGA's offer price and hesitations over financing were detrimental to the negotiations.

 In February 2009, France offered Rafales to Oman to replace its ageing fleet of SEPECAT Jaguars.
 In December 2012, Oman placed an order for 12 Typhoons.